Soft/emacs-gtk-style-ext/README.md

  [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 # gtk-style-ext 🍬

-`gtk-style-ext` provides extra control over Emacs' gtk front-end's look and feel.
+`gtk-style-ext` provides extra control over Emacs' gtk front-end's style.
 To be more specific it allows you to:

 - __Switch to gtk's dark theme variant__ on the fly.
 - __Load additional application-level CSS into Emacs__.
 This allows nearly limitless styling of Emacs' user interface components.
-Think of nyan casts on the menu bar or tool bar backgrounds that depend on the major mode.
+Think of Nyan cats on the menu bar or tool bar backgrounds that depend on the active major mode.

 ## Installation